chenyang4278/chenyang4278/README.md

 ## About Me

-Hi — I’m Chen, a Statistics and Computer Science student at Purdue University.
+Hi — I’m Chen, a Statistics and Computer Science student at Purdue.

-I’m currently focused on building a strong foundation in math, programming, and machine learning.
-I care about clarity — in thought, in code, and in systems.
-Most of my work revolves around understanding how things fit together beneath the surface, whether that’s in a dataset, an algorithm, or a proof.
+I’m focused on building a strong foundation in math, programming, and machine learning.
+My work is driven by clarity — in how I think, what I build, and how systems connect beneath the surface.

-I'm learning by doing: solving problems, exploring real-world data, and refining how I think through code.
+I approach learning by doing: solving problems, exploring data, and writing code that’s simple, efficient, and built to last.

 ---

 ### Interests
-- Data science & machine learning
+- Data science and machine learning
-- Mathematical thinking & proofs
+- Mathematical reasoning and proofs
-- Systems design & clean code
+- Clean system and software design
-- Projects that balance logic and creativity
+- Projects with structure, depth, and purpose

 ---

-### Tools I Use
+### Tools
-- **Languages:** Python, Java, R, C#
+- **Languages:** Python, Java, R
 - **Libraries:** NumPy, pandas, scikit-learn
-- **Tools:** Git, Jupyter, LaTeX, VS Code
+- **Tools:** Git, Jupyter, VS Code, LaTeX

 ---

 ### Projects
-Some are private, some are still in progress.
-What’s public reflects where I’ve been — what’s next will show where I’m going.
+Most of what I’m working on is still in progress.
+What’s public reflects the groundwork — more is on the way.

 ---

 ### Contact
-If you’re working on something interesting or just want to connect, feel free to reach out.
+Always open to thoughtful collaboration.